EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 I recognized the bcrypt format right away ($2y$13$).
 The people who were complaining the most (e.g. mallory in the example above) about the speed of the wiki had the highest costs, while those with low costs (e.g. jon), and those using something other than bcrypt (everyone else above), were not complaining at all!

-The 'cost' is the number after the second dollar sign: as you can see, some of them had a cost of **15**, which is much more expensive than a cost of **13**, which is what my user ("greg") was using.
+The 'cost' is the number after the second dollar sign: as you can see, some of them had a cost of **15**, which is much more expensive than a cost of **13**, which is what my user (“greg”) was using.
 This was a smoking gun, but one more step was needed for proof.
 I adjusted the cost of my password to something low using the [htpasswd program](https://httpd.apache.org/docs/current/programs/htpasswd.html):

 ```
 $ htpasswd -B -C 6 /wiki/htpasswd.users greg